FTL-Hyperspace/FTL-Hyperspace/wiki/Cross-Platform-Code-Guidelines.md

  - `__int8`, `__int16`, `__int32`, `__int64` use C standard types of: `uint8_t`, `uint16_t`, `uint32_t`, `uint64_t` instead
  - `UINT` use C standard type of `unsigned int` instead
  - `DWORD` use C standard type of `uint32_t` instead
- - Instead of using `VirtualProtect` directly for memory protection & unprotection, use the macros in `PALMemoryProtection.h` for a cross-platform compatible way.
+ - Instead of using `VirtualProtect` directly for memory protection & unprotection, use the macros in `src/helpers/PALMemoryProtection.h` for a cross-platform compatible way.
    - Note you need to always use `MEMPROT_SAVE_PROT` & `MEMPROT_PAGESIZE` although you might get no errors for forgetting one but both are required for proper cross platform use of the other macros.

 ### Unordered_map and Enum keys